Board votes to amend the Templeton Recreation Foundation bylaws to allow it to function independently

 In 2016, a Water Supply Buffer Policy was established to ensure District water supply reliability and redundancy for current and future District residents and customers.
 The policy provides a reliable process for evaluating water availability within the District’s water portfolio.
 The policy reserves a percentage of District’s water supply to provide a buffer against potential problems with existing water supply sources.

 This year’s model update indicates that a 20 percent water supply buffer has been achieved at the current supply levels, freeing up 16.6AF (~25 water units) of unallocated water.
 The model also predicts that more water units will become available once the Nacimiento water is relocated, which involves a longer timeline and significant infrastructure to complete.
 Staff recommendation is to release the 25 available water units for sale.

 Board Member Geoff English proposed that based on the available water and the buffer supply model, there could be up to 95 units released with some small revisions.
-Board Members Pam Jardini and Wayne Peterson expressed interest in seeing this idea written up for a future discussion.
+Board Members Pam Jardini and Wayne Petersen expressed interest in seeing this idea written up for a future discussion.

 The Board came to an agreement that for now, the 25 units available would be released, and a future discussion would be held on how the staff does calculations of the gallons per day and whether that calculation needs to be adjusted.

 The next discussion was on amending the Templeton Recreation Foundation (TRF) bylaws to make it more independent from the Templeton CSD.

 “This is a request by the group so that they can function more effectively,” stated English.

 The TRF was created by the District and Community Members in 2009, and its fundraising efforts have supported TCSD Parks and Recreation facilities and programs.
 The existing bylaws require all meetings to be conducted in accordance with the Brown Act, which includes only holding meetings where there is a quorum, which becomes problematic given the volunteer nature of the members of the TRF.